 Renovations on Old Homes

 Old homes can present unique challenges in home renovations, from electrical wiring to plumbing to unknown building techniques covered up by wall coverings.
 You could uncover safety issues such as asbestos and lead.
 You may also come across materials used in construction that are no longer available.
 In order to overcome these issues and ensure that your work stays up to code, we recommend working with a certified Interior Designer or Architect, as well as home inspectors who specialize in older homes.
-Anthony Riggins and the East Bay Team works with a licensed contractor as well as a renowned stager who project manages a team of handymen, landscapers, cleaners and electricians.
+The Anthony Riggins Team works with a licensed contractor as well as a renowned stager who project manages a team of handymen, landscapers, cleaners and electricians.
 We also work with the most thorough inspector in the biz!
 If you’re interested in a consult with any of the professionals on our team please give us a call!

 Home Renovations: Selling Your Home